 “Inspiring, provocative, with hands-on activities that really help put together projects and actions to implement change.”
-And this comment, posted at the end of the course this week, gives us hope that we managed to deliver something that will help grassroots activists and community organisers to change the status quo.
+And this comment, posted at the end of the course, gives us hope that we managed to deliver something that will help grassroots activists and community organisers to change the status quo.

 The background to the idea

 Seeing how power works, what the context is, where the levers of change are, and involving others are all key ingredients to achieving meaningful sustainable social and political change.

 Sharpening awareness of how to influence change and increasing knowledge of our own assumptions and unconscious biases, while being adaptive and curious about where the possibilities for change lie, can all have a major impact on our confidence and effectiveness as changemakers.

 Many activists already know this, and Oxfam runs skills-based workshops with changemakers and civil society organisations around the world to teach it.
 We also present this learning through influencing guides on our Policy & Practice website, and the Influencing series on this blog.

 We wanted to find an effective alternative way to share our learning with people anywhere in the world, so that they could directly apply it the changes in their communities and contexts.
 And we wanted to provide a space for people to connect and learn from each other’s experience – to deliver an experience of ‘collective action’ in practice.
 So, the idea to develop a Massive Online Open Course (MOOC) took root.